 How it works

 Here is what I can guess about how it actually works.
 It seems mostly based on Max MSP and reminds me of “Dehumaniser”.
-It basically turns your voice, or any recording, into a creature, monster or a robotic voice.
+It basically turns your voice, or any recording, into a creature, monster, or a robotic voice.
 Voxpat comes with a few pre-designed patches as well as a few samples to work with.
 These patches are a nice start before you go and turn knobs yourself.
 Making your own is the real “fun” though.

 Once you run Voxpat all it’s features are at your fingertips and visible right away.
 Voxpat uses 2 microphone inputs and various sample players, depending on the effect you might want to use.
-It also includes pre-designed effects modules that instantly turns your voice into a creature.
+It also includes pre-designed effects modules that instantly turn your voice into a creature.
 These effects don’t have any knobs to tweak just a fader to mix the amount you want in.

 The rest of the effects enable you to tweak the sound even more to your liking.
-All effects also have panning, solo and mute buttons.
-Lastly you have the dry slider to mix with the effected sound.
+All effects also have panning, solo, and mute buttons.
+Lastly, you have the dry slider to mix with the effected sound.
 It sounds a bit confusing if you don’t have the interface in front of you, but it is actually very intuitive and fun to create roars and growls this way.

 How does it look?